Felecity Willis: Professional career

 Following her college career, Willis went on to play professionally.
 In 2002, she played for the Chicago Blaze of the NWBL.
 She also saw pre-season action in the WNBA, with the Los Angeles Sparks in 2000, the Charlotte Sting in 2001 and the Washington Mystics in 2003.

 Willis has been a four-time All-star with the Criollas de Caguas women's BSN team.
 She has helped carry the Criollas to two consecutive finals, where they were upset both times by the Carolina Giants.

 In January 2006, Willis joined the Sundsvall DB of the Swedish Basketligan dam, leading the club to the quarterfinal of the playoffs.
 She appeared in 13 games, averaging 18.2 points, 4.7 rebounds and 6.6 assists per game.
 Two years later, in March 2008, Willis rejoined Sundsvall, this time with the team in danger of relegation.
-She appeared in five games, including four straight victories, helping the club stave of relegation.
+She appeared in five games, including four straight victories, helping the club stave off relegation.
 In the five games, she averaged 17.2 points, 4.0 rebounds and 4.8 assists per game.